Accounting Schools in Washington DC

 2. Accumulate the required hours of experience.

 Washington DC CPA candidates must complete least one year of experience, which may be earned full or part time.
-The experience must take place over at least one calendar year and consist of 2,000 hours performing services or providing advice that use skills in accounting, attest, compilation, management advisory, financial advisory, tax, or consulting.
+The experience must take place over at least one calendar year and consist of 2,000 hours performing services and providing advice incorporating skills in accounting, attest, compilation, management advisory, financial advisory, tax, and consulting.
 Experience gained in government, industry, academia, or public practice qualifies to meet the experience requirement, which must be verified by a licensed CPA.

 3. Pass the Uniform CPA Examination.